FrankHu-MSFT/Television-Network-Emulator/README.md

 Seek bar implemented
 play/pause

-Saving time blocks still not working, requires restructuring data structures, or creating a method chain that saves the respective file lists and a loading method that loads all variables, would need to save in a structured way...

 Utilizes a timer that runs every 30 minutes.

-Implementing different times is possible, easily through a timer that simply checks every 1 minute what time block it should be in.
-Could easily be implented with the nexttimeblock method.

 Possible Ideas:
 Save Video Time in timeblock and video place, to play the video at time X:XX on video Y in timeblock Z.
 That way it properly handles saving times for videos next week.

+Implementing different times is possible, easily through a timer that simply checks every 1 minute what time block it should be in.
+Could easily be implented with the nexttimeblock method.

+Issues :
+Saving time blocks still not working, requires restructuring data structures, or creating a method chain that saves the respective file lists and a loading method that loads all variables, would need to save in a structured way...